-- Held-to-collect business model: this includes cash and cash equivalents, loan receivable and other short-term receivables.
+- Held-to-collect business model: this includes cash and cash equivalents and other assets.
 These financial assets are held to collect contractual cash flows.

-- Other business model: this includes the Fund's investment in its Subsidiary.
+- Other business model: this includes the Fund's investment in the Subsidiary.
 The Fund's investment in the Subsidiary is by means of an equity interest and intercompany loans.
 The Fund's equity interest in the Subsidiary is required to be classified at fair value through profit or loss, however, the intercompany loans made to the Subsidiary are subject to judgements and the classification is dependent on how the intercompany loans are managed.
-The Fund manages the equity and debt component of the investment as part of a single business model.
+The Fund manages the equity and debt component of the investment in the Subsidiary as part of a single business model.
 As such the intercompany loans are evaluated and managed on a fair value basis.

-Assessment whether contractual cash flows are SPPI
+Assessment whether contractual cash flows are solely payments of principal and interest ("SPPI")